KuronekoServer/wiki.krnk.org/en/what-is-kuronekoserver.md

 ---
-title: About Us
+title: About Our Organization
 description:
 published: true
-date: 2025-03-13T08:25:33.570Z
+date: 2025-09-28T08:55:28.725Z
 tags:
 editor: markdown
-dateCreated: 2025-03-13T08:25:29.885Z
+dateCreated: 2025-09-07T10:53:42.627Z
 ---

 ![logo](https://cdn.krnk.org/kuronekoserver/header.webp)

-# What is KuronekoServer?
+# About KuronekoServer
 ### Overview
-KuronekoServer is a voluntary organization run by a group of students.
+KuronekoServer is a voluntary organization run by a group of engineers.
-KuronekoServer was started in 2018 by Kuroneko personally and opened a Discord server on 2021/07/20.
+The operation started in 2018 by an individual known as "Kuroneko-chan" and a Discord server was created on 2021/07/20.
-Currently, the Discord reading BOT is used on over 200,000 servers.
+Currently, our Discord bot is present in over 200,000 servers and has been used by more than 100 million users.

-### Goal
+### Goals
 - Free/Low Cost
-> To reduce the burden on users as much as possible, we will operate with no basic fee.
+> We aim to minimize the burden on users, and therefore operate with basic services free of charge.
 - Stability
-> We aim to operate a stable service.
+> We aim to provide stable services.
-- Ease of use
+- Usability
-> We aim to provide a service that is easy for users to understand and use.
+> We aim to make services easy to understand and use.
 - Community
-> We respect the opinions of our users and will introduce as many requests as possible.
+> We value user feedback and will implement requests where possible.
-- Easy-to-understand support for users
+- Clear support for users
-> We will respond to problems, questions, and support as quickly as possible.
+> We strive to respond to issues and questions as quickly as possible.
 - Multilingual support
-> We aim to make the site available to non-Japanese users.
+> We aim to support multiple languages so that services can be used outside of Japanese.